oniani/frames/README.md

 main :: IO ()
 main = do
-    -- Removing a row by its id
-    putStrLn "Removing a row by its id...\n" printMf $ removeRowByID 2 sample

-    -- Removing a column by its name putStrLn "\nRemoving a column by its name..." printMf $ removeColumnByName "C4" sample
+    printMf $ removeRowByID       2   fromSample  -- Removing a row by id printMf $ removeColumnByName "C4" fromSample  -- Removing a column by name
 ```

 ### Type conversion and numeric computation